danielng01/cryptony/README.md

 [Bitcoin blocks README](bitcoin-blocks/README.md)

+<strong>Table descriptions</strong>

+<p>Further the documentation describes each of the supported tables.
+Each documentation section contains a general description, and a table listing the table columns (fields) in the following format:</p>

 | Column | Type | Description | Q? | S? | A? | C? |
 | --- | --- | --- | --- | --- | --- | --- |
 | Column name | Column type | Column description | Is it possible to filter by this column? | Is it possible to sort by this column? | Is it possible to group by this column? | Is it possible to apply aggregation functions (like sum) to this column? |